Build the Change

 What is Build the Change?

-We’re on a mission to give children a voice and use their ideas and visions to inspire leaders around the world, so start here and join us…by joining our challenges!
+We are on a mission to make children heard and use their ideas and visions to inspire leaders around the world.

 Download our free educator courses

-Download our free resource pack for educators.
-In this course, students ages 7-12 will learn about biodiversity and climate change, while creating and sharing imaginative solutions to real-world challenges.
+Download our free resource packs for educators.
+Explore topics such as climate change, biodiversity, circular economy, and human impact, while creating and sharing imaginative solutions to real-world challenges.

 Look out for new courses throughout the year.